espressif/idf-eclipse-plugin/README.md

 Note this configuration changes where all the project build artifacts will be generated.

 ![](docs/images/custombuilddir.png)

+<a name ="wokwisimulator"></a>

+# Wokwi Simulator
+- Install `wokwi-server` as mentioned [here](https://github.com/MabezDev/wokwi-server/)
+- Configure `WOKWI_SERVER_PATH` in the Eclipse CDT build environment variables with the wokwi-server executable path (Preferences > C/C++ > Build > Environment)
+- Create a new Run launch configuration with the `Wokwi Simulator`
+- Choose a project and add the project ID of the Wokwi project.
+The ID of a Wokwi project can be found in the URL.
+E.g., the ID of [ESP32 Rust Blinky](https://wokwi.com/projects/345932416223806035) is 345932416223806035.
+- Click Finish to save the changes
+- From the IDE Toolbar, click on the Launch button to launch the Wokwi simulator
+- Wokwi Simulator will be launched in the external browser and observe that serial monitor output also display in the Eclipse CDT build console
+- To kill a Wokwi simulator, click on the Stop button from the toolbar

 # ESP-IDF Eclipse Plugin Compatibility Matrix